 Some of our operations use substances regulated under various federal, state, local and international laws governing the environment and worker health and safety, including those governing the discharge of pollutants into the ground, air and water, the management and disposal of hazardous substances and wastes, and the cleanup of contaminated sites.
-Some of our products are subject to various federal, state, local and international laws governing the environment and worker health and substances in electronic products.
+Some of our products are subject to various federal, state, local and international laws governing chemical substances in electronic products.
 We could be subject to increased costs, fines, civil or criminal sanctions, third-party property damage or personal injury claims if we violate or become liable under environmental and/or worker health and safety laws.